lemocla/neon-hangman/documentation/testing/user_stories_testing.md

  - ### **As a player playing the game, I want to see the timer so that I know how much time I’ve got left to win the game.**

     - #### **T09 Acceptance criteria**
-        - When I start a game, I can see the timer set at 2:00 in the game information section and,
+        - When I start a game, I can see the timer set for 2 minutes in the game information section and,
-        - With each second passing, I can the timer value going down and,
+        - With each second passing, I can see the timer value going down and,
         - When the timer reaches 0, the game is over.

     - #### **T09 Result:** PASS